1ST & 3RD SATURDAY EVERY MONTH

 For all other international participants, we recommend you obtain a Police/Criminal Background Check through your local police station or official governmental body.

 When will I receive my Volunteer Handbook?

-This Handbook contains everything you need to know to prepare as a childcare volunteer in Morocco.
+This Handbook contains everything you need to know to prepare as a mental health volunteer in Sri Lanka.
 Ranging from what to pack to how to obtain a visa, we do our best to ensure you are ready to hit the ground running.
 Therefore, it is really important that you read through the Volunteer Handbook carefully once you’ve downloaded it.
 If you find any of your questions unanswered after reading through this, then our team are always on hand to assist you.
 You can contact us via email, telephone, Skype, Facebook, online chat…whatever works best for you!

 ON YOUR TRIP

 Can I arrange a private room?

 All of our accommodation options on the Sri Lanka volunteer program involve sharing a room with other participants (usually same-sex).
 Unfortunately, we are unable to arrange private room options for each mental health volunteer in Sri Lanka.